-I love this story that was told about Peter Marshall.
+I love this story about Peter Marshall.
 A man once told Marshall, “I have a problem.
-I used to tithe regularly some years ago, but… but now… I’m earning $500,000 per year and there is just no way I can afford to give about $50,000.”
+I used to tithe regularly some years ago, but now I’m earning $500,000 per year and there is no way I can afford to give $50,000.”

 Marshall reflected on this wealthy man’s dilemma, but offered no advice.
 He simply said, “I can certainly see your problem.
 Let’s pray about it.”
 The man agreed.
 So Marshall bowed his head and prayed with boldness and authority, “Heavenly Father, I pray that you would reduce this man’s salary back to the place that he can afford to tithe.”